|(a) Types of supervision include:

 skills and knowledge in order to help supervisees practice safely

-(12) A board-approved supervisor who wishes to provide
+(11) A Council-approved supervisor who wishes to provide

 supervision towards licensure as an LCSW or towards specialty recognition